-Where a child is cautioned or receives a conviction related to an incident of child on child abuse, the school will consider suspension whilst plans are made to continue full time education.
+Where a child is cautioned or receives a conviction related to an incident of child on child abuse, the school will complete an RA and design a timetable for educating.

 If the alleged perpetrator moves to another setting, the Designated Safeguarding Lead will share information as necessary to safeguard the individual and other children at the new setting.